If you’re curious about Paris’ food scene, we recommend taking a Paris food tour like the one we experienced in the St. Germain des Prés neighborhood.

 We never tasted Armagnac before this Paris food tour.
 Thanks to Choi and Ryst-Dupeyron, a century-old negotiant, we have now filled that hole in our culinary repertoire.

 Tasting a selection of Armagnac, including a 20-25 year blend and a 1979 batch, gave us a quick education in this special type of brandy.
 Ryst-Dupeyron sells Armagnac bottles dating back to 1868.

 As a bonus, they personalize labels for gifts.
 Plus, the old line wine shop sells all manner of spirits including whiskeys, port wines and a huge selection of dry wines from top-shelf producers.

 Rhyst-Dupeyron is located at 79 Rue du Bac, 75007 Paris, France.

-Jacques Genin has two locations in Paris.
-During the tour, we visited the location at 27 Rue de Varenne, 75007 Paris, France.
+Jacques Genin has multiple locations in Paris.
+We visited the location at 27 Rue de Varenne, 75007 Paris, France.

 These pastries are among the most stylish and pretty that we have seen in all of France.
 Choi saved us a taste for later.
 We couldn’t wait!

 La Pâtisserie des Rêves has multiple locations in Paris.
 During the tour, we visited the location at 93 Rue du Bac, 75007 Paris, France.